dragosroua/getcryptogame/README.md

 Relevant files can be found in `backend/library.js`, `backend/structures.js` and `backend/functions.js`.

-Each card is an autonomous object that contains all the necessary metadata: description, points, and game state (if it's in the main deck, in a wallet, which player has it, etc).
+Each card is an autonomous object that contains all the necessary metadata: card description, points, current game state (if the card is still in the main deck, in a coin or event vault, if it's in a wallet, which player has it, etc).

 The deck contains all the coin cards aand event cards, a players array, and the game current turn.

 The initial turn is 0 (at this stage, the deck is initialized, shuffled and the cards are distributed to the players).
 Playing the game is a matter of updating the properties of each modified card in the deck after each turn.

 We got to a point where we initialize the game with the correct structures (coin cards, event cards, turn, players), we update the state with this object, called `gameDeck`, and we can start playing (which would have also involved some pairing with the UI).